SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 # Site design JSON schema

 > [!NOTE]
-> Site designs and site scripts are currently in preview and are subject to change.
-They are not currently supported for use in production environments.
+> Site designs and site scripts are in preview and are subject to change.
+They are currently only supported for use in production environments in Targeted Release.

 The site design is a list of actions.
 For more complex actions, such as creating a list, there are also subactions.
 Each action is specified by a "verb" value.
 Verb actions are run in the order they appear in the JSON script.
+Only the verb actions listed here can be used, otherwise an "unable to handle action" error will be thrown when trying to upload a site script.
+More actions will be added over time.

 The overall JSON structure is specified as follows: